usdot-jpo-sdcsdw/aws-metrics-and-reporting/README.md

 This repository contains:
 * (1) scripts to perform health checks on system resources and record metrics in Amazon Cloudwatch
-* (2) scripts to access the Amazon Cloudwatch metrics and perform uptime calculations for each resource
+* (2) script to access the Amazon Cloudwatch metrics and perform uptime calculations for each resource

 ### Prerequisites
 * Python: https://www.python.org/downloads/